Don’t Start RV Shopping Until You Read This

 There is another option.
 It’s called Lease (Rent) to own.
 The general idea is much more popular than you might think.
-You can find dealerships or private parties who are willing to rent their RV to you long term, and when the term is complete, you will own the RV.
+You can find dealerships or private parties who are willing to rent their RV to you long term.
+When the term is complete, you own the RV.

-In these cases, part of the rental payment goes toward the purchase price of the RV and the rest goes to the rent.
-The advantage of this type of purchase is that it can be used for RVs or buyers that don’t qualify for traditional financing due to the age or mileage of the vehicle or the borrower’s credit worthiness.
+In these cases, part of the rental payment goes toward the purchase price of the RV.
+The rest goes to the rent.
+The advantage of this type of purchase is that it can be used for RVs or buyers that don’t qualify for traditional financing.
+This is often due to the age or mileage of the vehicle.
+The borrower’s credit worthiness is also a factor.

 - RV LIFE: Can You Find RV Financing With Bad Credit?